saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/saleor-webhook.md

 });
 ```

-Now, try to read your manifest, in default Next.js config it will be `GET localhost:3000/api/manifest`.
-You should see webhook configuration as part of manifest response.
+Now, try to read your manifest.
+In the default Next.js config, it will be `GET localhost:3000/api/manifest`.
+You should see the webhook configuration as part of the manifest response.

 ### Creating webhook domain logic

 Now, let's create a handler that will process webhook data.
-Let's back to handler file `pages/api/webhooks/order-created.ts`.
+Let's go back to the handler file `pages/api/webhooks/order-created.ts`.

 ```typescript
 type OrderPayload = {